Updated January 11, 2019

 van Rees, C.B., Rozek, J.C., Garcia, G., and J.M.
 Reed in review.
 Identifying and Prioritizing Ecological Stakeholder Surrogates: An approach for considering the Environment in Water Resources Management.
 Environmental Policy and Governance.

-van Rees, C.B., Surya, G., and Reed, J.M. in prep.
+van Rees, C.B., Surya, G., and Reed, J.M. in review.
 Evaluating the possible role of density dependence in population dynamics of the endangered Hawaiain stilt (Himantopus mexicanus knudsenii).

 van Rees, C.B., Uyehara, K., Cooke, S.C., and Reed, J.M. in prep.
 No evidence of reputed shorter wing length in a sedentary, island subspecies of the Common gallinule (Gallinula galeata).